 (Note: There are likely many ways to achieve sticky rice.
 This method works well for me, especially since I live in a tiny house and don’t have much kitchen space for fancy cookware items.)

-Best Rice for Sticky Rice
+Best Rice for Making Sticky Rice

-Where to Buy Glutinous Rice
+Where to Buy Glutinous Sweet Rice

 (The links in the post are affiliate links.
-As an Amazon Associate, I will earn a commission if you purchase through the links.)
+As an Amazon Associate, I will earn a small commission if you purchase through the links.)

 Best Rice For Sticky Rice